 The oTENTiks in Redstreak Campground are part cabin, part tent, and within walking distance to the town of Radium Hot Springs and the relaxing mineral waters of the hot springs.
-(The oTENTiks are closed due to COVID-19, plan to re-open in 2021 summer; the Radium Hot Springs pools are tentative re-opening this fall.)

 The Yome at Williamson Lake Campground is a blend of a Dome and a Yurt, offering a peaceful camping experience.
 The Yome can accommodate up to five people and includes a shaded canopy.

 The Red Barn Lodge in Rossland, BC was once Rossland’s Dairy and today is situated on 13-acres of private grounds.